How Developers Engineer Test Cases: An Observational Study: Related Work

 \highlight{Mocking.} Mocking is a common technique used by developers when they face more complicated pieces of code to test.
 In particular, Spadini et al.~\cite{spadini2017mock, spadini2019mock} explored how different Java systems make use of mocking.
 The authors observe that developers tend to mock infrastructure classes (e.g., classes that access databases or webservices) and/or classes that are too complex to be instantiated in the test code.
 Moreover, authors observe, while mocks may facilitate testing, the test code becomes more coupled to production code.
 In fact, the authors have observed a significant number of times where a change in the production code required a change in the code of the mock.
 We argue that mocking brings a whole new dimension to the testing process, as developers have to decide whether a dependency should be mocked, to reason about the contract of the dependency being mocked, as well as to define the behaviour of the mocked object.
 While the work of Spadini et al.~already shed some light on the decision-making process of developers, this data was collected by means of interviews.
 We suggest future observational studies to explore the challenges that developers face when reasoning about the use of mocks.

-\highlight{Unit vs integration testing.} In this study, participants solely focus on engineering unit tests.
+\highlight{Unit vs integration testing.} In this study, participants solely focus on engineering unit tests~\cite{DBLP:journals/software/Runeson06,whittaker2000}.
 While the difference between unit and integration testing might be somewhat blurry in practice (see Trautsch et al.~\cite{trautsch2020unit}), we conjecture that the developers' needs and decision-making processes might be different between the different test levels.
 Therefore, we argue that future studies should investigate how developers engineer integration and system tests.
+However, based on the observations of Greiler et al., we do know that unit testing plays a key role in open source projects, with unit test suites comprising thousands of test cases.
+System, integration, and acceptance testing, on the other hand, are adopted and automated less frequently~\cite{greilerICSE2012}.

 \highlight{People analytics and the social side of testing.} Finally, people analytics~\cite{singer2015people} has also been explored by the community as a way to engage developers in testing.
 Pham et al.~\cite{pham2015communicating} proposed an extension to the IDE that shows how much other developers in the team were testing.
 After an experiment with bachelor students, authors observed that students that were reminded of their lagging test progress were often induced to test more.
 Moreover, the ``feeling of competition'' also made students want to write more tests.
 In another study by Pham et al.~\cite{pham2013creating}, after interviewing and surveying active open-source developers, the authors reported other social factors that may affect the testing behaviour of developers, such as the current existence of test suites in the project or how hard the initial barrier to provide test cases is in the project.
 There was no way for our participants to exercise their ``social side'' in our experiment, given that participants worked alone on their tasks.
 An interesting future work would be to repeat our observational study, but inside of different software companies, where different social factors may also play a role in how developers test.